 WGSS questions the status quo.
 We encourage critical thinking across disciplines, including art, history, politics, family life, science, literature, and other cultural domains.
 Our course frameworks include classes within the department and across the university and beyond, taking full advantage of the world-class thinkers and scholars across the UMass Amherst campus and throughout the Five College system.

 WGSS majors have the rare opportunity to work one-on-one with a faculty sponsor.
 Classes are usually small and encourage discussion.
 Writing, research, and communication skills that are important in students' future careers are emphasized.

 Core courses for the major introduce an integrative analysis; consider developments in feminist theory; explore new methodologies in feminist scholarship; and study critical race feminisms, transnational feminisms and sexuality studies.
 Many students decide to double major in WGSS and another discipline.

 The major is a minimum of 36 credits, with 7 required courses, including a foundational course, a theory course, Junior year writing for WGSS majors, a required Integrative Experience course, and at least 3 additional courses offered by WGSS at the 200 and abovel level with a minimum of 3 credits each.
 Majors are required complete a brief report at the end.

 Minor in WGSS

-The minor is an 18 credit concentration with two required courses: WGSS 201 and at least one course from the following three categories: critical race feminisms, transnational feminisms and sexuality studies.
+The minor is an 18 credit concentration with one required courses: WGSS 201 and at least one additional WGSS course, 200 level above at a minimum of 3 credits.